sambroy/CodeIO/README.md

 ```
 You can also use GPT series models to do this transformation step, since recently the DeepSeek API is under heavy pressure.
 For example, set `--model` as `gpt-4o-mini-2024-07-18​` and change `--key` accordingly.
 You may find some the requests failed, it's OK and we just skip them.

+*Note that we only provide the code to inference with OpenAI-style APIs.
+However, it is also 100\% feasible to deploy other open-source models and inference locally via frameworks like [vllm](https://github.com/vllm-project/vllm) or [sglang](https://github.com/sgl-project/sglang).
+Please refer to their official websites for more details.
 #### Step 2: Parse & Generate I/O Pairs
 ```
 python ./src/parse_gen_ios.py \